MicrosoftDocs/winrt-api/windows.applicationmodel.core/coreapplicationview.md

 Represents an app window and its thread.

 ## -remarks
-> [!NOTE]
-> This class is not agile, which means that you need to consider its threading model and marshaling behavior.
-For more info, see [Threading and Marshaling (C++/CX)](http://msdn.microsoft.com/en-us/library/windows/apps/hh771042.aspx).

 The following code snippet demonstrates the activation of the CoreApplicationView and the associated CoreWindow in a view provider implementation.